uber-archive/pyflame/README.md

 generates [flame graphs](http://www.brendangregg.com/flamegraphs.html) for Python.
 Pyflame is unique among Python profilers, because it does not require explicit instrumentation: you can use it with any running Python process, no modifications needed!
+Pyflame uses the
-Pyflame is able to achieve this using the Linux [ptrace(2)](http://man7.org/linux/man-pages/man2/ptrace.2.html) system call to grab snapshots of the Python stack.
-Pyflame is also capable of profiling embedded Python interpreters, such as [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).
-Pyflame also fully supports profiling multi-threaded Python programs.
+Linux [ptrace(2)](http://man7.org/linux/man-pages/man2/ptrace.2.html) system
+call to take periodic snapshots of the Python execution stack.
+Pyflame is capable of profiling embedded Python interpreters, such as [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).
+It also fully supports profiling multi-threaded Python programs.

 Pyflame is written in C++, with attention to speed and performance.
 Pyflame usually introduces less overhead than the builtin `profile` (or `cProfile`)